Top Email Marketing KPIs for High ROI

 First, we must clarify that the delivery and bounce rates differ.
 The delivery rate refers to the number of emails the receiving server accepts.
 On the other hand, the bounce rate is an email marketing KPI that counts the emails that couldn’t be delivered and were returned to you.

 The bounces can be either soft or hard.
 Soft bounces can occur due to temporary problems with specific email addresses.
 For instance, the recipient can have the inbox full, or their email server may not work at that particular time.
-When marketers notice soft bounces among their sent emails, they can try to send the email again later.
+When marketers notice soft bounces among their emails, they can try to send the email again later.

-This issue can simply be solved by sending a verification email right after a user subscribes to the newsletter.
+This issue can be solved by sending a verification email right after a user subscribes to the newsletter.
 This way, they must verify their email before being added to the email marketing list.

 6. The Unsubscribe Rate is More Than Just About Relevancy